 - Pool Shock:

 This is a pool cleaner that mainly targets bacteria released by mostly human by products (sweat, hair, and urine).
 Furthermore, if you have any worries about bacterial contamination, the pool shock should be considered.
-Read this article on pool chemicals for more details.
+Check out the Pool Support website on pool chemicals for more details.

 HOW DO I CLEAN MY POOL THAT IS VERY DIRTY